I am a little embarrassed to admit this, but at an event someone said to me “oh you’re the jogger” and my brain went bananas.

 The group around us started laughing too and then those who don’t run started looking at each other and finally just exclaimed “what’s the difference?”

-Jogger doesn’t necessarily mean anything negative, but it certainly has taken on a meaning.
+Jogger doesn’t mean anything negative, but it certainly has a meaning the feels different than runner.

 In fact, I ADORE the way Stuart Hertiage put it in his hilarious article, I am a Jogger: